-On November 14, 2017, Leap entered into purchase agreements with certain existing and new institutional accredited investors and strategic partners pursuant to which, Leap, in a private placement, agreed to issue and sell to the purchasers an aggregate of 2,958,094 shares of unregistered Common Stock at a price per share of \$6.085, and issued with each share a warrant (the "Warrants") to purchase one share of Common Stock at an exercise price of \$6.085 with an exercise period expiring seven years after closing (the "Term"), for gross proceeds of approximately \$18.0 million.
-If all of the Warrants are exercised at the Exercise Price during the Term, the Company will receive proceeds of approximately \$18.0 million in cash and will issue an aggregate of 2,958,094 Warrant Shares.
-Leap sold the shares and the warrants to the purchasers in reliance on the exemption from the registration requirements of the Securities Act afforded by Section 4(a)(2) of the Securities Act.
+On November 14, 2017, Leap entered into purchase agreements with certain existing and new institutional accredited investors and strategic partners pursuant to which, Leap, in a private placement, agreed to issue and sell to the purchasers an aggregate of 2,958,094 shares of unregistered Common Stock at a price per share of \$6.085, and issued with each share a warrant (the "2017 Warrants") to purchase one share of Common Stock at an exercise price of \$6.085 with an exercise period expiring seven years after closing (the "Term"), for gross proceeds of approximately \$18.0 million.
+As a result of the consummation of the 2019 Public Offering, the exercise price of the 2017 Warrants automatically was adjusted pursuant to, and in accordance with, their terms, \$1.75 per share.